 We can make two conclusions based on this:

 - The company that’s guarantying rankings is lying

 - They are relying on blackhat practices to rank your website

-Even if an SEO company can perform a good SEO, what are the chances that you will end on position one for your main keywords in the next several months?
+Even if an SEO company can perform a good SEO, what are the chances you will end in position one for your main keywords in the next several months?

 Things become even worse if you’re claiming to be a white hat SEO company.

-As an obvious blackhat practice, you should steer clear from it.
+As an obvious blackhat practice, you should steer clear of it.

-Although the part about traffic is usually true, this increased traffic doesn’t necessarily result in increased profits.
+Although the part about traffic is usually correct, this increased traffic doesn’t necessarily result in increased profits.

 Furthermore, even if you earn more money, you still might be losing as the profit is lower than the price paid for SEO services rendered.